jeffreylanters/react-unity-webgl/README.md

 # Installation

 Install using npm for your JavaScript or TypeScript React Project.
 Make sure you download the package version corresponding with your Unity version.
 I try to update this plugin in case of need as fast as possible.
+Please keep in mind that some documentation may not be accurate when using an older version of this module.

 ```sh
 $ npm install react-unity-webgl        # For Unity 2020